July 09, 2020

 </sly>

-identifier which is a local variable in which results of the expressions will be stored.
+identifier which is a local variable that represents elements of the list/array.

 Later on, we are extracting title of each element present in the list using this item